Why Eco-friendly Art?

 When the light intensity is high, plants naturally increase their transpiration rate to absorb water and related nutrients.
 According to research, transpiration pull is an important factor in increasing the uptake of nano-plastics from the soil as well as plant nutrients.
 This may amplify the impact of climate change on crop production.
 One way of reducing the impact currently is to stop using nano-plastic contaminated biosolids on agricultural land.

+Micro and nano-plastics exposure causes a decline in 26 organic acids and 12 amino acids in rice plants, essential minerals critical for plant growth as well as human dietary mineral intake.
 The presence of micro and nano-plastics in major cereals, vegetables, and fruits not only reduces crop yield but also quality, which, when combined with other hazardous materials, may exacerbate the global problem of hidden hunger.

+As mentioned previously, it has been established that plants can trap a significant amount of micro and nano-plastics, and it is a matter of concern that micro and nano-plastics can now be found in supermarket fruits and vegetables.
 The World Health Organisation recommends that each person consume 400g of vegetables and fruits in a single day.
 As a result, a significant amount of micro- and nano-plastics may be consumed by humans daily through fruits and vegetables alone.
 This statement is supported by the fact that approximately 200,000 plant species are edible worldwide.

 An estimation of ingested micro and nano-plastics via dietary intake by humans is largely dependent on the extent of micro and nano-plastics exposure and the food habits of a specific region.
 As a result, the estimated rate of consumption will differ significantly across the globe.